 The vulnerability experienced in camps is extreme for children.
 Most of those arriving are minors: half a million innocent children who have become caught up in the crisis.
 Some are unaccompanied or became separated from their adult carers in the course of the perilous journey from Myanmar.
 They often lack safe places to stay and face an increased risk of abuse, neglect and exploitation, being trafficked, exposure to HIV/AIDS, child labor, lack of parental care, discrimination and recruitment into armed forces.
 Girls are particularly vulnerable.
 Rohingya women and girls are too often either survivors of, or witnesses to, multiple incidents of sexual assault, rape, or gang rape, both before and after their arrival.
 Fear and uncertainty prevalent among females in the camps also increase the likelihood of child marriage, given that arranged marriages were already common-place for under-18 Rohingya girls.

 To protect the physical health of Rohingya and the local Bangladeshi population, immunization against common diseases is vital, as 97 percent of children arriving into camp conditions are unprotected.
-“We are doing a vaccination campaign under the auspices of the Ministry of Health and our teams covered over 150,000 children since November 2017 alone”, says AMURT’s Mukteswar Biswal.
+“We are doing a vaccination campaign under the auspices of the Ministry of Health and our teams covered over 150,000 children in the last six months alone”, says AMURT’s Mukteswar Biswal.

 The volunteer-assisted campaigns are effective, but often it’s a race against time.
-Diptheria which spread in the camps, is a highly infectious respiratory disease, previously eliminated in Bangladesh.
-It can be controlled through awarenness, referrals, diagnosis, isolation, treatment and in the long run through vaccination.
-After three rounds of Dipthereia vacinations to both refugee and local Bangaldeshi children nearby, the epedemic has been controlled.
+Diptheria which spread in the camps is a highly infectious respiratory disease, previously eliminated in Bangladesh.
+It can be controlled through awareness, referrals, diagnosis, isolation, treatment and in the long run through vaccination.
+After three rounds of Diphtheria vaccinations to both refugee and local Bangladeshi children nearby the epidemic has been controlled.

 Consistent mental health and psychosocial support services are crucial to help girls, boys and their families to cope and begin to heal.